MarcoTerzulli/conftur_terzulli/README.md

 ### Contents of the Project Folder
 <details>
-	<summary><mark>Dataset Creation Pipeline</mark> - This folder cointains the whole pipeline for the creation of the used datasets</summary>
+	<summary><span style="background-color: #FFFF00">Dataset Creation Pipeline</span> - This folder cointains the whole pipeline for the creation of the used datasets</summary>

 	* ```1 - Citation Dumps Preprocess``` - Folder containing the notebooks for managing the preprocessing of the starting data on the citations
 		* ```preprocess_dblp.ipynb``` - Jupyter Notebook for DBLP dump preprocessing management.